DoD's $10 billion 'Jedi' cloud contract goes to Microsoft over Amazon

 After a couple years of competition, the US Department of Defense has awarded a lucrative contract for cloud computing services to Microsoft.
 It beat out Amazon, the only other remaining competitor after others were weeded out or, in the case of Google, dropped out citing "AI principles."
-Dubbed the Jedi Cloud contract, it could be worth $10 billion over the next ten years.
+Dubbed the Jedi Cloud contract, it could be worth $10 billion over the next ten years as the agency replaces legacy systems.

 In a statement, DoD Chief information Office Dana Deasy said "The National Defense Strategy dictates that we must improve the speed and effectiveness with which we develop and deploy modernized technical capabilities to our women and men in uniform.
 The DOD Digital Modernization Strategy was created to support this imperative.
 This award is an important step in execution of the Digital Modernization Strategy."